Blog Articles

 With millions of hours of footage generated daily nationwide, the question isn't whether to automate—it's how quickly departments can implement solutions that scale with their growing video volumes.

 Your department will face video FOIA requests—it's not if, but when.
-With requests increasing by nearly ⅓ in the past year and manual redaction costing $40-60 per hour, you can't afford to wing it.
+With requests increasing by nearly 30% in the past year and fines imposed on records departments for missed deadlines, you can't afford to wing it.

 Stop playing catch-up with FOIA requests.

-Contact CLiPr and see how we turn your biggest compliance headache into a competitive advantage.
+Contact CLiPr and see how we turn your biggest compliance headache into a success story.